indumuni/customer-phone-number-service/README.md

 2. Two options GET /customer/{customerId}/phone return customers phone numbers or GET /phone?customerId={customerId} where allow ability to filer by customerId.
 3. PATCH /phone/{phoneId} BODY: { "status": "ACTIVE" }.
 Other options is to use PUT /phone but that is not very safe given we only update status.

+TODO:
+Convert status to enum
+Need to do error handling